 Composed of the nose, windpipe, larynx, trachea, bronchi, and bronchioles in the lungs, the respiratory system is one of the most important components of human anatomy.
 It ensures that oxygen is relayed to all parts of the body via the bloodstream and that carbon dioxide is removed in what is known as ‘gaseous exchange’.

 Due to allergens, air pollutants, certain diseases, and genetics, however, the respiratory system’s function may be negatively affected, leading to certain complications.
 As you may already know in this COVID-19 era, it is highly important to keep your respiratory health in check at all times.
+Speak to a pulmonologist to have a check-up and ensure there are no issues, professional advice is usually the best advice.

 This includes taking measures to improve air quality, avoiding things that affect lung function, and observing general hygiene.
 With this having been said, here are some steps to improving your respiratory health.